Azure/Communication/README.md

 Major updates to Azure Communication Services and other Azure services are available at [https://azure.microsoft.com/updates/](https://azure.microsoft.com/updates/). <!--A project view of the roadmap is [also available here](https://github.com/Azure/Communication/projects/1).-->

-## ❤️ Feedback

-We appreciate your feedback and energy helping us improve our services.
-[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_4HMWolQyyLyeX77).

-If you'd like to submit feature requests please submit them to our [board on Azure Feedback](https://feedback.azure.com/d365community/forum/81ff6d2b-0c25-ec11-b6e6-000d3a4f0858).